Skip To Content

 The doctor will compare your BMD test results to the average bone density of young, healthy people and to the average bone density of other people of your age, sex, and race.
 For both women and men, the diagnosis of osteoporosis using DXA measurements of BMD is currently based on a number called a T-score.
 Your T-score represents the extent to which your bone density differs from the average bone density of young, healthy people.
 If you are diagnosed with osteoporosis or very low bone density, or if your bone density is below a certain level and you have other risk factors for fractures, the doctor will talk with you about options for treatment or prevention of osteoporosis.

 The U.S. Preventive Services Task Force, an independent panel of experts in primary care and prevention, recommends that all women age 65 and older be screened for osteoporosis.
-The task force also recommends that routine screening begin at age 60 for women at increased risk for fractures due to osteoporosis (for instance, those who have additional risk factors).
-If you have not been checked for osteoporosis and you are a woman over age 65, or if you suspect that you have significant risk factors for the disease, you may want to talk to your doctor about being evaluated.
-For example, if you are over 50 and have broken a bone, you may have osteoporosis or be at increased risk for the disease.
+The task force also recommends screening for women under the age of 65 who are at high risk for fractures.
+If you are over 50 and have broken a bone, you may have osteoporosis or be at increased risk for the disease.
 You should also ask your doctor about osteoporosis if you notice that you have lost height or your posture has become stooped or hunched, or if you experience sudden back pain.
 You may also want to be evaluated for osteoporosis and fracture risk if you have a chronic disease or eating disorder known to increase the risk of osteoporosis, are taking one or more medications known to cause bone loss, or have multiple risk factors for osteoporosis and osteoporosis-related fractures.

 The primary goal in treating people with osteoporosis is preventing fractures.
 A comprehensive treatment program includes a focus on proper nutrition, exercise, and prevention of falls that may result in fractures.
 Your doctor may also prescribe one of several medications that have been shown to slow or stop bone loss or build new bone, increase bone density, and reduce fracture risk.
 If you take medication to prevent or treat osteoporosis, it is still essential that you obtain the recommended amounts of calcium and vitamin D. Exercising and maintaining other aspects of a healthy lifestyle are also important.